Personalized Legend Storybook — Make His the Hero

 How quickly can I get a personalized storybook for Legend?

 Legend's personalized storybook is generated in just minutes!
 You'll receive a digital version immediately, perfect for reading right away on any device.
-This instant delivery means Legend can start their magical adventure today.
+This instant delivery means Legend can start their personalized adventure today.

 Can I create multiple stories for Legend with different themes?